-Whether you’re selling an ebook, software, a plugin, an online course, or consulting services – or you’re simply a content marketer – you can improve your existing conversion rate by 113% or even more with copywriting.
+Whether you’re selling an ebook, software, a plugin, an online course or consulting services – or, you’re simply a content marketer – you can improve your existing conversion rate by 113%, or even more, with better copywriting.

 The rate at which marketers create content these days is alarming.
 Every day, 25,000,000 pieces of content are shared.
 According to B2B Marketing Insider, “marketers invest more than 25% of their marketing budget on content marketing.”

 Considering the amount of content that marketers put out there and the investment that goes with it, how great is their ROI?
 I mean, how many of them generate more visitors to their site, as well as increase sales?